ronnahmias/Assembler-Project-C/README.md

+# Assembler Compiler - C Programming Language

+## Overview
-This is a project From the course 20465 Programming Lab and the C Language.
+- This is a project From the course 20465 in the open university Programming Lab.
-This project implement Assembler parsing using C language
+- This is a project was developed with C programming language.
+- This program Can be run using ubuntu v16 linux operating system.
+- If your env is windows you can install wsl2 in order to run ubuntu on the windows.

+### Installation
+- Fork the repo and clone to your machine.
+- Run Terminal and write command `make`.
+- The Run Main.c file by commant `.\main.c`.